CMSgov/qpp-shared-logger-node/README.md

 url | URL string to pass to `url.parse`.
 This will try to set `host`, `path`, `protocol`, `port`, `url`.
 Any of these values will be overwritten if the corresponding property is set on `config` | `http://localhost:8888` | `undefined` token | The Splunk HTTP Event Collector token | |

+_**WARNING**_ - If the Splunk transport fails to connect to Splunk, log messages will be lost during the outage.
+DO NOT rely on this logger alone if you need to have guaranteed delivery of all logs to Splunk.

 ### Advanced HTTP Access Log Configuration
 Override defaults.